suhasks123/IceDB/README.md

 5. **lib**: For storing dependencies as static libraries.
 6. **src**: For storing source files.

-The build is handled by CMake.
+The build is handled by autotools.

 ## Dependencies:
 - autoconf (>= 2.69)